Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Conclusions and discussion

-We note that the computed values for shell and core viscosity should be considered as the ``effective" viscosity.
-The viscosity profiles can depend on the variation of parameters such as porosity, temperature, and the water saturation percentile with depth.
-Nevertheless, even if other mechanisms than viscoelastic dissipation are producing the inferred tidal heating, the signature on the tidal response will remain the same.

 We also investigated the effect of the structural heterogeneities of the ice shell on the tidal response.
-Our results show that in the case of a largely elastic shell the surface displacements can significantly deviate from those of a spherically symmetric shell.
-These deviations can reach more than $\sim$50~cm for the thinnest parts of a heterogeneous shell compared to a spherically symmetric shell with the same global mean thickness.
-This observation is important for mission concept design purposes and for determining the locations at which the maximum displacements are measurable.
+Our results show that in the case of a largely elastic shell the surface displacements can significantly deviate from those of a shell of constant thickness.
+These deviations can reach more than $\sim$50~cm for the thinnest parts of a heterogeneous shell compared to a shell of constant thickness with the same global mean thickness.
+This observation is important for mission concept design purposes and for determining the locations at which the displacements are measurable.
 We quantified the effect of a tidally active core on the tidal Love numbers of Enceladus with a heterogeneous ice shell.
-We found that if the core is tidally active to the extent needed to explain the steady-state heat budget, its effect on the observed $k_2$ in the presence of a heterogeneous shell can also be significant.
+We found that if the core is tidally active to the extent needed to explain the steady-state heat loss rate, its effect on the observed $k_2$ in the presence of a heterogeneous shell can be comparable or larger than the effect of the ice shell heterogeneities.